UD-Math-Data-Science-1/notes/_sources/network/networkx.md

 A
 ```

-Observe that `A` is not stored in the format we have been used to.
-In a large network we would expect most of its entries to be zero, so it makes more sense to store it as a *sparse matrix*, where we keep track of only the nonzero entries:
+The matrix `A` is not stored in the format we have been used to.
+In a large network we would expect most of its entries to be zero, so it makes more sense to store it as a *sparse matrix*, where we keep track of only the nonzero entries.

 ```{code-cell} ipython3
 print(A)